ayonious/console-table-printer/README.md

 ## Synopsis

 Printing Simple Table with Coloring rows on your console.
 Its useful when you want to present some tables on console.
-Using as less code possible you can print the table on console.

 ## Installation